KABOOTAR-1/pluto_labs_assignemnt/src/hooks/README.md

 ### **Adding New Hooks:**
 1. **Follow naming convention:** `use[System][Action].js` (e.g., `useEnemyTeleport.js`)
 2. **Use useFrame for game loop:** All game logic should run at 60fps
-3. **Integrate with atoms:** Read/write game state via Jotai atoms
+3. **Prefer props over atoms:** Use props and callbacks for state management when possible
+4. **Use atoms sparingly:** Only for shared state that multiple components need (like input system)
-4. **Handle dependencies:** Clearly define required parameters
+5. **Handle dependencies:** Clearly define required parameters
-5. **Add comprehensive documentation:** Explain purpose, dependencies, and modification points
+6. **Add comprehensive documentation:** Explain purpose, dependencies, and modification points

 ### **Modifying Existing Hooks:**
 1. **Check component dependencies:** See which components use the hook